HPC is everywhere

 CNAG: Unravelling the mysteries of DNA

 Ivo G. Gut, Director of the Spanish Genomics Center (CNAG) explains how they analyze more than ten human genomes everyday, with the help of Atos supercomputers.
 Their ultimate purpose is to turn the sequences into valuable insight, so as to improve people’s health and quality of life.

 Pirbright Institute: advancing viral research and animal health

 When a deadly virus emerges, scientists must respond rapidly to characterize the virus, track its spread, and stop it from devastating livestock and possibly infecting humans.
 As a global leader in this work, The Pirbright Institute in the UK needs flexible high-performance computing (HPC) resources that can handle a wide variety of workloads.

-Pirbright deployed a Bull supercomputer from Atos.
+Pirbright deployed an Atos supercomputer.
 With a unified environment running its diverse applications, Pirbright

 enhances scientific productivity and helps policymakers respond effectively when a viral outbreak threatens.

 Boost the translation of Omics to the clinic environment